February is National Children’s Dental Health Month

 - The more they go to the dentist, the more comfortable they will be.

-- The repetition of going to the dentist every six months is instilled when they are younger they will hope to continue it as they get older.
+- The repetition of going to the dentist every six months is instilled when they are younger, the more likely they will continue it as they get older.

-- They will get excited to go to the dentist because they get to share with us what they have been up-to for the past six months!
+- They will get excited to go to the dentist because they get to share with us what they have been up-to for the past six months, plus get prizes, and balloons!

 We hope these 5 steps help your child grow up and continue to have healthy smiles for a lifetime.
 We are here for you 7 Days a Week.
 If you have any questions or concerns, call us!
 (203) 883-4431